UCL logo

 • Literary and media representations of migration and specifically 'Eastern European' migration

-• LGBTQIA+ Literature
+• LGBTQ+ Literature

 (COMPLETED) Kadija George, Raising the voice and visibility of independent Black publishers (TECHNE-funded) http://arts.brighton.ac.uk/techne/for-students/techne-students/techne-students/techne-students-2016/george